mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 It is not at all clear how to achieve this in more rapidly changing situations where actors from different activity systems.
 For example, Engeström and Sannino give no suggestion on how that may be achieved when critiquing the interpretations of Penuel.

-While this strict interpretation is seen as important by Engestrom for x reason - monasim?

 This insistence on a strict interpretation of formative interventions may limit its uptake.
 The instance may prevent someone who could benefit from other AT concepts in a DBR approach to improve and codesign a learning environment.